stoptime/brew/README.md

 # brew
 My homebrew recipes, thus far as created with Beer Alchemy V1.

-The make-index.php file will parse the _html directory and make a dynamic listing of all recipes and batches brewed under that recipe.
-An an experiment it calls a golang script to sanitize the file names.
+The make-index.php file will parse the _html directory and make a static index.html listing page of all recipes and batches brewed under that recipe.
+An an experiment it calls a golang script to web-sanitize the file names.

-I am not sure how much longer I will be using this approach but wanted to keep all my recipes stored safely, and share them - use and brew at will!

 FWIW water type is City of Chicago water - many of my favorite recipes that I brew often have detailed water chem notes, these include: